OliverColeman/bain/README.txt

 class and implement a few methods, without thinking (very much) about OpenCL, thread pools, etcetera.

-To get started, read the API documentation starting with ojc.bain.Simulation, and the references within.
+To get started, read the API documentation starting with com.ojcoleman.bain.Simulation, and the references within.
 API documentation is available at http://olivercoleman.github.com/bain/

 The latest version is available at, and issues should be posted at, https://github.com/OliverColeman/bain

-Dependencies: JFreeChart >=1.0.14, SwingX >=1.6.3, Aparapi.
-The first two dependencies are only required for the synaptic plasticity testing and analysis GUI.
+Dependencies for the synaptic plasticity testing and analysis GUI (com.ojcoleman.bain.gui.STDPTestGUI):
+ - JFreeChart >=1.0.14,
+ - SwingX >=1.6.3, Aparapi.
+ - Java 1.7
+Dependencies for everything else:
+ - Java 1.6

 This library is being written as part of my PhD: "Evolving plastic neural networks for online learning".
 For more details see http://ojcoleman.com.